Patrick-Cole/pygmi/README.md

 ###Windows
 I have now made available convenient installers for PyGMI, thanks to Cyrille Rossant.

-If you have already installed PyGMI using this installer, you can simply update it using the smaller pygmi_update.exe file.
-This smaller update file contains only the python code, if you are only interested in that.
-Installers are available in [64-bit](https://github.com/Patrick-Cole/pygmi/releases/download/v2.2.6/PyGMI64_2.2.6.0.exe) and [32-bit](https://github.com/Patrick-Cole/pygmi/releases/download/v2.2.6/PyGMI32_2.2.6.0.exe)
+Installers are available in [64-bit and 32-bit](https://github.com/Patrick-Cole/pygmi/releases)

 Running the software can be achieved through the shortcut on your desktop.